Thermalization of dilute impurities in one dimensional spin chains: Introduction

-In this work we take a different approach and slightly modify the problem.
-We study an ergodic spin chain in which we dilutely sprinkle strongly localizing sites, which we call impurities.
-In this way we can disentangle various effects associated with isolated impurities and the effects coming from their finite density.
-As we will show below, this approach further allows us to suppress finite size effects and understand the behavior of the spectral function of both the impurities and the bulk spin in the thermodynamic limit.
-Specifically, we consider the Hamiltonian \be H_{\rm bulk}= \sum_j ( S^x_j S^x_{j+1}+S^y_j S^y_{j+1}+ \Delta S^z_j S^z_{j+1}) + \sum_j h_j S_j^z, \ee where $S_j^{x,y,z}$ are spin-1/2 operators, $\Delta=1$ is the anisotropy parameter which we set to unity, $h_j$ are small random magnetic fields, which are uniformly and independently distributed on all sites in the interval $[-W,W]$.
-With an exception of the last section, throughout this manuscript we set $W=1/4$.
-These magnetic fields serve a two-fold purpose: firstly they break both intgerability and translational symmetry of the Heisenberg chain; secondly averaging over disorder allows us to additionally suppress finite size effects due to accidental resonances.
+While our analytical constructions are rather general, we use a specific model Hamiltonian to support them numerically, namely \be H=H_{\rm bulk}+H_{\rm imp}. \ee Here \be H_{\rm bulk}= \sum_j ( S^x_j S^x_{j+1}+S^y_j S^y_{j+1}+ S^z_j S^z_{j+1}) + \sum_j h_j S_j^z, \ee where $S_j^{x,y,z}$ are spin-1/2 operators is the bulk Hamiltonian describing the bath and \be H_{\rm imp}=\sum_j V_j S_j^z,\quad V_j=\sum_\ell V_\ell \delta_{j \ell}, \ee where $\{\ell\}$ is a subset of sites where impurities are located and $V_\ell$ are uniformly distributed in the interval $[V/2, 3V/2]$.
+We allow impurities strengths to fluctuate around mean value of $V$ to avoid dealing with any potential resonances.
+For one impurity this subset consists of a single site with a fixed strength $V$.
+The magnetic fields $h_j$ in $H_{\rm bulk}$ are small and random uniformly and independently distributed on all sites in the interval $[-1/4,1/4]$.
+These magnetic fields serve a two-fold purpose: firstly they break both integrability and translational symmetry of the Heisenberg chain; secondly averaging over disorder allows us to additionally suppress effects of accidental resonances.
 We checked that all our results reported in this work are valid for each disorder realization.
+Open boundary conditions are used unless otherwise stated.